Motion Graphics is a complex field, encompassing the worlds of Conceptual Thinking, Graphic Design,

 Hey there!
 I'm Amy; instructor, freelance layer of keyframes, Designer of Motion, and chronic doodler.
 I currently reside in the snowy white North that is Detroit, Michigan.
 I am an Alumni of the lesser known Macomb Community College, with a degree in 3D Animation.
 After shaving off a couple years of my life learning Maya, things took an unexpected turn and I ended up going down a more 2D oriented path.
 Don't get me wrong, I still love working in 3D.
 Pretty much any program I can animate in is pure gold in my book.
 When I'm not animating I spend my time growing veggies, cooking delicious food, playing board games, having bonfires, and spoiling my cat.

-Hello, my name is Greg and I am a MoGraph and 3D artist living and working in Chicago.
-I have spent a majority of my 8 years in the field working in video production, but have spent the past few rocking out graphics at a marketing firm specializing in B2B clients.
+Yo!
+I’m Greg and I am a MoGraph and 3D artist living the beautiful SF Bay area.
+I’m the head motion designer at Asana, a productivity collaboration software.
+Before that I spent many years in video production in the Chicago area.
 I also do VFX for films from time to time.
 I have two BFA’s, one from Michigan State University, and the other from The Illinois Institute of Art Chicago.
-When not working I like to spend time with my family, watch Netflix, and when its not 0˚ out I like to be on a bike.
+When not working I like to spend time with my Wife and 2 sons.
+I love biking and being outdoors, and searching for the best Stout on the west coast.

 My name is Ryan Woolfolk.
 I am the senior motion designer at LEAPframe, a small digital film & motion design boutique located in the historic Over-the-Rhine district of Cincinnati, OH.
 I graduated from Full Sail in 2004 with a degree in Film and high hopes of becoming an editor.
 Those hopes were derailed when my first job as an in-house editor required me to learn a little After Effects.
 I got hooked on motion and have been an addict ever since.
 When I’m not animating you can usually find me hanging out with my lovely wife, wrestling with my two rowdy little boys, searching for the best burrito, daydreaming, or exploring the great outdoors.